Peter Shapiro (concert promoter): All Access, U2 3D and music on film

 They continued to work together over the years to follow, placing an increased emphasis on 3D technology, becoming partners in 3ality Digital.
 Their most high-profile collaboration to date was the 2007 concert film U2 3D.
 Shot in South America during the group's 2006 Vertigo Tour, U2 3D with up to 18 3D cameras utilized simultaneously, capturing digital footage.
 Peter initially pitched the idea to the group's director for visual content, Catherine Owens who would go on to direct along with Mark Pellington (Arlington Road, The Mothman Chronicles).
 The film premiered at the 2008 Sundance Film Festival (following a preview screening at the 2007 Cannes Film Festival).
 It received international release in 2008 through National Geographic Entertainment.
 Variety called it “Breathtaking when performance, technology and cinematography click at the same moment” and the New York Times dubbed it “The first Imax movie that deserves to be called a work of art.”
 It is one of the top 10 grossing concert films of all-time.

+Many years later, in August 2021, Shapiro approached U2 lead vocalist Bono with the idea of the group opening the Sphere in Las Vegas.
+U2:UV Achtung Baby Live at Sphere debuted on September 29, 2023 with 36 performances scheduled through February 18, 2024.

 Following U2 3D, the Shapiros continued to explore the use of 3D for capturing live entertainment.
-On December 4, 2008 they broadcast the first-ever live 3D football game to theaters in Los Angeles, New York and Boston, pitting the Oakland Raiders against the San Diego Chargers.
+On December 4, 2008, they broadcast the first-ever live 3D football game to theaters in Los Angeles, New York and Boston, pitting the Oakland Raiders against the San Diego Chargers.
 A few weeks later they brought the BCS Championship game between Florida and Oklahoma to 80 theatres across the country.
-A year later, on March 30, 2010 the Black Eyed Peas became the first music group to simulcast a live concert in 3D, as their sold-out performance at the Staples Center in Los Angeles reached audiences across the nation via Regal Cinema theatres.
+A year later, on March 30, 2010, the Black Eyed Peas became the first music group to simulcast a live concert in 3D, as their sold-out performance at the Staples Center in Los Angeles reached audiences across the nation via Regal Cinema theatres.